giampaolo/psutil/docs/index.rst

 .. warning::

-   This documentation refers to new 2.0.0 version of psutil which is currently under development.
+   This documentation refers to new 2.0.0 version of psutil.
    Instructions on how to port existing 1.2.1 code are `here <http://grodola.blogspot.com/2014/01/psutil-20.html>`__.
    Old 1.2.1 documentation is still available